The major blunders in our conversations

 they don't like 'weird', 'dull', or 'lousy'.
 There are appropriate

-movie cannot be ghastly; a book cannot be weird; a restaurant
+cannot be ghastly; a book cannot be weird; a restaurant cannot

-of these people who use pet words a lot, try to reduce their
+people who use pet words a lot, try to reduce their usage to

-usage to a minimum.
-Be aware of the things that are coming out
+a minimum.
+Be aware of the things that are coming out of your

-of your mouth.
-It can be very annoying.
+mouth.
+It can be annoying for some people.

 You've encountered people like